byu-cpe/Maeser/sphinx-docs/development-setup/flask_example.md

 # Maeser Example (with Flask & User Management)

-This guide demonstrates how to run Maeser as a web-based chatbot **with user authentication** (via GitHub OAuth or LDAP) using the official example script at `example/flask_example_user_mangement.py`.
+This guide demonstrates how to run Maeser as a web-based chatbot **with user authentication** (via GitHub OAuth or LDAP) using two example scripts--"flask_multigroup_example_user_management.py" and "flask_pipeline_example_user_management.py".
 You’ll inspect the script, configure authentication, launch the server, and customize the application for your own RAG workflows.

 ---